 3. Procurement Plan

-Getting the specification correct is most important part of the procurement.
-Be very clear in the specification of what you are looking to buy and the services which you want to receive.
+Getting the specification correct is the most important part of procurement.
+Be very clear in the specification of what you are looking to buy and the services you want to receive.
 Provide the suppliers with details of how it works now and what the future vision is.
 If appropriate, offer enough latitude within the specification for the suppliers to innovate in service delivery and introduce additional digital solutions.

 Be very clear about what is a core objective and what are optional “nice to haves”.

 Create and share your evaluation criteria for the fleet tender with potential suppliers and stick to them.
-Be sure that you weight the scoring towards those elements which will impact your strategic objectives the most and less weight to the optional services.
+Be sure that you weigh the scoring towards those elements which will impact your strategic objectives the most and less weight to the optional services.

 Changing criteria mid-process can lead you to move away from your objectives and is unfair to those taking the time to bid for your business.
 Clear evaluation criteria allow your bidders to put their best foot forward.

 Have a broad section of the stakeholder group score the responses.
-Once all the scores are completed, consolidate then remove any outliers from the scoring.
+Once all the scores are complete, consolidate then remove any outliers from the scoring.
 Then re-group as a team to calibrate the responses.
 This will provide a clear picture to create a viable shortlist.
 The length of the shortlist will depend on how close the scores are but will always be more than one supplier to provide competition.